aishcn/shopify-intern-challenge/README.md

 ```

 ***(iii) What product was ordered the most by customers in Germany?***
-**Answer**: Boston Crab Meat was the product ordered the most by customers in Germany, about 160.
-In this problem, product most ordered is defined as total quantity of the product ordered and not how many times it was ordered.
+**Answer**: Gorgonzola Telino was the product ordered the most by customers in Germany, about 5.

 ```
-SELECT d.OrderID, p.ProductID, p.ProductName, SUM(d.Quantity) AS TotalQuantity FROM [Customers] c
+SELECT p.ProductName, c.Country, COUNT(o.OrderID) AS NumOrders FROM Customers c
-LEFT JOIN [Orders] o
+LEFT JOIN Orders o
 ON c.CustomerID = o.CustomerID
-LEFT JOIN [OrderDetails] d
+LEFT JOIN OrderDetails d
 ON o.OrderID = d.OrderID
-LEFT JOIN [PRODUCTS] p
+LEFT JOIN Products p
 ON d.ProductID = p.ProductID
 WHERE c.Country = 'Germany'
 GROUP BY p.ProductName
-ORDER BY TotalQuantity DESC
+ORDER BY NumOrders DESC
-LIMIT 1
+LIMIT 1;

 ```